UsefulEngines/AwsContainerLab/README.md

 ![BrowseToServiceIp](./images/browse-to-stack-url-success.jpg)

-### Create a New Service using our ASP.NET MVC Container Image
+### Create a New Service using your ASP.NET MVC Container Image

 * TODO